DKTomp/Project2/ReadMe.md

 ## User Stories:
 ### User Story
-- **As a user, I want to browse guide services and locations, so that I can climb a route outdoors.**
+- **As a user, I want to search for GIF's, so that I can send them to someone**
 ### User Story
-- **As a user, I want to browse guide services and locations, so that I can go river rafting.**
+- **As a user, I want to search for GIF's, so that I can save them to my device**
 ### User Story
-- **As a user, I want to browse guide services and locations, so that I can go mountain climbing.**
+- **As a user, I want to search for GIF's, so that I can save them to a library**

 ## Wireframes:
 <img src="./Images/index-mobile.png" style="width:300px"/>